Written by Rosamund Shreeves (updated on 23.11.2022).

 The instruments put in place by the United Nations and Council of Europe, including the latter’s ‘Istanbul Convention’, to which the EU plans to accede, are benchmarks in efforts to combat violence against women.

-The EU is tackling the problem in various ways, but has no binding instrument designed specifically to protect women from violence.
+The EU is tackling the problem in various ways.
+As yet, it has no binding instrument designed specifically to protect women from violence.
+However, in March 2022, the European Commission put forward a proposal for a directive on combating violence against women and domestic violence.

-Although there are similarities between national policies to combat violence against women, the Member States have adopted different approaches to the problem.
+Although there are similarities between national policies to combat violence against women, the Member States have adopted different approaches.

 Parliament’s efforts have focused on strengthening EU policy in the area.
 Parliament has repeatedly called for a European Union strategy to counter violence against women, including a legally binding instrument.